Albert-Gao/blog/source/_posts/how-to-auto-bind-props-by-using-react-element.md

 ## React.Children API

 You know there is a `prop.children` for you to access the children, most of the time, you just directly render it or call it in render function.
-But when you want to modify its behavior, you need to `React.Children`, it will iterate through the `children` or `count` it.
+But when you want to modify its behavior, you need to use `React.Children`, it will iterate through the `children` or `count` it.

 ## Let's solve a problem